 Banks is the baritone saxophonist of the award-winning Kenari Quartet.
 They enjoy a regular schedule of touring and recording at universities and chamber music series’ around the country.
 The group has earned top prizes at 7 national and international chamber music competitions.
 Their debut album, French Saxophone Quartets, was released in December 2016 under the Naxos Records label.

 Banks is an advocate for diversity and inclusion in the classical music education and performance.
-In March 2017, Steven gave a talk at the TEDxNorthwesternU 2017 conference with innovative ideas about how to create change in institutionalized prejudices against women and people of color.
-He is currently working with students and faculty in the Northwestern University Bienen School of Music to create action-driven initiatives to diversify classical music.
+In March 2017, Steven gave a talk at the TEDxNorthwesternU 2017 conference with ideas about how to create change in institutionalized prejudices against women and people of color.

 Steven has a Master of Music degree from the Northwestern University Bienen School of Music in Saxophone Performance, Bachelor of Arts degree in Saxophone Performance with a minor in Jazz Studies from the Indiana University Jacobs School of Music, and a high school diploma from the University of North Carolina School of the Arts.
 His primary saxophone teachers have been Taimur Sullivan, Otis Murphy, Jr., and Galvin Crisp.
 He has studied jazz with David Baker, Pat Harbison, Jeremy Allen, Luke Gillespie, Tom Walsh, Wayne Wallace, Brent Wallarab, and Ronald Rudkin.

-Steven is an endorsing artist for Legere Reeds and LefreQue Sound Solutions.
+Steven is an endorsing artist for Conn-Selmer instruments and LefreQue Sound Solutions.